 XML and UML – What They are and Why We Need to Know Them

-The power system automation community is going through a period of transition from the world of hard wired systems and proprietary configuration and analysis tools into the world of distributed IEC 61850 communications based systems and object oriented standards based engineering and analysis tools.
-This requires the development of a new set of skills in order to help the specialists from our industry understand and use the new technology.
-The main goal of this paper is to introduce the Extensible Markup Language (XML) and the Unified Modeling Language (UML) to the protection and control community and focus on the UML diagrams and XML files used in the IEC 61850 standard and in some IEEE standards related to protection and control in order to help the readers understand the diagrams and files included in or defined by the different standards.
+The power system automation community is going through a period of transition from the world of hard-wired systems and proprietary configuration and analysis tools into the world of distributed IEC 61850 communications-based systems and object-oriented standards-based engineering and analysis tools.
+This requires the development of a new set of skills to help the specialists from our industry understand and use the new technology.
+The main goal of this paper is to introduce the Extensible Markup Language (XML) and the Unified Modeling Language (UML) to the protection and control community and focus on the UML diagrams and XML files used in the IEC 61850 standard and some IEEE standards related to protection and control to help the readers understand the diagrams and files included in or defined by the different standards.

 Examples of the use of UML diagrams in IEC 61850 are given later in the paper.

 Examples of the use of XML in the IEEE C37.239: IEEE Standard for Common Format for Event Data